Houston Dog Parks

 4502 Dunlavy St, Houston, TX 77006

-Ervan Chew Dog Park is a popular gathering spot for dog owners and their furry friends in Houston, Texas.
+Ervan Chew Dog Park is a popular gathering spot for dog owners and furry friends in Houston, Texas.
 Located in the heart of Midtown, this dog park provides a safe, clean environment for dogs to roam free and make new friends.
 With plenty of room to run around and an array of water fountains available for both people and pets alike, it’s no surprise that Ervan Chew Dog Park is a hit among locals.

 The spacious five-acre complex features separate areas for large and small dogs, allowing them to socialize without putting anyone at risk.
 The park also offers amenities like benches, picnic tables, toys, agility equipment, waste disposal stations, and more – making it the perfect destination for pet parents looking to keep their pup entertained.